JunglePush/Ultimate-Tools/README.md

 Any users that use this script for trolling/greifing/etc will be reported and possibly banned you've been warned!

 loadstrings:
-loadstring(game:HttpGet('https://raw.githubusercontent.com/JunglePush/Ultimate-Export/main/Export%20Tool'))() -- export tool
+loadstring(game:HttpGet('https://raw.githubusercontent.com/JunglePush/Ultimate-Export/main/AutoBuildScript'))() -- export tool
-loadstring(game:HttpGet('https://raw.githubusercontent.com/JunglePush/Ultimate-Export/main/AutoBuild'))() -- import
-/\ the import tool is deprecated.
-INSTEAD do loadfile("Properties.txt")()

-these can keep you up to date!
+if you have clicked send to file, execute that code below. loadfile("Properties.txt")()

 Working Executors:
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------